fabrezi/blog/_posts/2026-05-15-Karachi-poems.markdown

 This heart is heavy to carry,

 When she walks in a room,
-I sense her rose-pellat perfume,
+I sense her rose-pallet perfume,

 When our eyes meet,
 Two stars collide,